 • Possible eligibility for Public Service Loan Forgiveness

 • Direct PLUS Loans (for graduate school).
 These loans are available for graduate students.

-Private Student Loans
+Private Student Loans for Parents

 With a private student loan, you may have the option of a fixed- or variable-rate loan, potentially giving you more flexibility on repayment.
 With a private student loan, you might have the chance to choose the term length of a loan as well.